 - Vital signs including height, weight, body temperature, blood pressure, pulse, respiration rate, and hemoglobin oxygen saturation

-- General appearance of the patient and specific indicators of disease (nutritional status, presence of jaundice, pallor or clubbing)
+- The general appearance of the patient and specific indicators of disease (nutritional status, presence of jaundice, pallor, or clubbing)

 - Head, eye, ear, nose, and throat (HEENT)